-As Indologist AB was more or less self-educated, but learned and an acute critic, and therefore much appreciated.
-He mostly wrote just articles and reviews, which were later combined into books.
+As Indologist Barth was more or less self-educated, but learned and an acute critic, and therefore much appreciated.
+He mostly wrote just articles and numerous critical reviews, which were later combined into books.
 He knew the whole field from epigraphy to religion and was widely read in original texts.
 One of the great critics in the history of Indology.
 No teacher, but privately helped and advised many.
 One of the founders of the E.F.E.O.
 He was also interested in mathematics and astronomy, and a Royalist like all his family.
 Despite the destiny of his homeland he did not hate individual Germans, and little before his death voted against the exclusion of German honorary members of the Institute.

 – Religions de l’Inde.
 175 p.
 P. 1879, 2nd ed.
-P. 1914; English transl. by J. Ward, The Religions of India.
+P. 1914; enl.
+English transl. by J. Ward, The Religions of India.
 309 p.
 L. 1882, Russian 1896, originally published as a long article in Lichtenberger’s Encyclopédie des sciences religieux.

-– with Bergaigne & Aymonier: Inscriptions sanscrites du Cambodge.
+– With Bergaigne & Aymonier: Inscriptions sanscrites du Cambodge.
 177 p.
 1885 (part appeared in JA 1880-82).
 Epigraphic articles in JA, JS, CRAI & BEFEO.

 – Œuvres de Auguste Barth.
 1–5.
 P. 1914–1927.